 The subsequent changes in flux patterns of the evolved producers of the acids lactic, acetic, and succinic differed in complexity, with lactic being the simplest case where lactate dehydrogenase provided the sole source of lactic output with concomitant NADH recycling.
-A more complex flux pattern was observed foracetic, and yet more complex for succinic.
+Lactic acid production in A. niger has been previously targeted in two studies by overexpression of lactate dehydrogenase [32, 33] which in one case resulted in lactic acid production up to 7.7 g/L with 13% conversion from glucose, however, no lactic acid was produced when the medium was changed to one typically used for citric acid production [32].
+In the two studies citric acid production was either unchanged [32] or even increased [33] upon overexpression of lactate dehydrogenase.
+These findings are in line with our own that show the necessity of targeting multiple steps to bring about a switch in acid output and the need to block competing NADH recycling pathways.
+A further study targeted Aspergillus brasiliensis, a close relative of A. niger, for lactic production via overexpression of lactate dehydrogenase and achieved up to 32.2 g/L lactic acid with 44% conversion from glucose [34], however, this yield of acid is still relatively low compared to that typically achieved for citric acid production.
+The outcomes of these simplistic engineering approaches and the complexity of our in silico work highlight the value of in silico guided engineering for achieving optimal production of the target acid, and this is further demonstrated by the more complex changes in flux patterns observed for evolved acetic producers, and yet more complex for succinic.
 For acetic the breakdown of TCA cycle intermediates including citrate and oxaloacetate was the primary source, and this involved the recycling of the breakdown product oxalate into formate and then formaldehyde, which was fed back into glycolysis requiring the functioning of the pentose phosphate pathway.
 The action of formaldehyde dehydrogenase enabled the re-supply of NAD.
 The competing patterns of different solutions to acetic production employing alternative pathways with varying carbon usage and alternate means of NADH recycling led to the emergence of differing local maxima in the evolutionary optimisation for this acid.
+Microbial production of this acid is typically performed by acetic acid bacteria via oxidation of ethanol [35], and to our knowledge no attempts have been made to engineer A. niger for acetic acid production.
+The flux patterns of acetic acid producers evolved in silico give a picture as to how the metabolism would operate for A. niger if it were to be developed for optimal acetic production.